Last Updated on May 20, 2025 by alli

 What is bullying?

-Here is the definition by the Oxford dictionary.
+Here is the definition as found on Dictionary.com

 Verbal: Name-calling, teasing, threats.